 Adults, fill out this Adult Library Card Application, Juveniles (through 18 years old), fill out this Child Library Card Application print it and bring it to any El Dorado County Library with acceptable photo identification to get your library card.
 Your card must be presented whenever materials are checked out or renewed.
 First-time borrowers may check out a maximum of two books.

 Adults: A library card can be issued free of charge to anyone age 18 or over, with acceptable photo identification.

 Juveniles: A parent or guardian must accompany the child, complete the library card application and show acceptable photo identification.

 Juveniles 16 to 18 years old: Teenagers who have a driver license may use it as identification.
 A parent or guardian must complete the library card application and sign it, but a parent or guardian need not be present.

 Class Field Trips: After parent or guardian completes the library card application, children on class field trips will be issued a card with a one book limit until a parent or guardian comes in with acceptable photo identification.

 Temporary Online Library Card: If you don’t already have a library card you can register for a Temporary Library Card here.
 You will be able to access the library’s online databases and request up to five item holds.
 Your temporary library card will expire after 14 days.
 To receive your permanent card, please show acceptable photo ID to library staff at any El Dorado County Library.

 Log in to your account.
 From your account you can renew books, place and manage holds and create book lists.

 Library cards expire every four years.
-Please call or visit the library to have your account updated.
+Please call or visit the library, or log in to your account online, to have your account updated.
 Library staff will verify your address, telephone number and email address and extend your card for another four years.